ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 # 1st Normal Form (1NF)
 To be compliant with first normal form, a database table simply needs to follow 2 rules:

-It must have a *unique primary key*.
+`It must have a unique primary key`.

-A cell can't have a nested table as its value (depending on the database you're using, this may not even be possible) You should almost never design a table that doesn't adhere to 1NF
+A cell `can't have a nested table` as its value (depending on the database you're using, this may not even be possible) You should almost never design a table that doesn't adhere to 1NF

 # 2nd Normal Form (2NF)
-A table in second normal form follows all the rules of 1st normal form, and one additional rule:

-All columns that are not part of the primary key are dependent on the entire primary key, and not just one of the columns in the primary key.
+` All columns that are not part of the primary key are dependent on the entire primary key, and not just one of the columns in the primary key.`

 # Example of 1st NF, but not 2nd NF
 In this table, the primary key is a combination of first_name + last_name.